-Once the main fresh water line is installed and secured, a PiW may be required to prepare the closure of the trench.
+Once the main fresh water line is installed and secured, a LiW will prepare the closure of the trench.
 Water is sprayed into the trench to reduce the spread of dust.
-If the PiW is involved, the PiW will give hand signals to the backhoe operator as to the amount and direction of dirt to unload (Figure 15).
+A LiW will give hand signals to the backhoe operator as to the amount and direction of dirt to unload (Figure 15).